murnanedaniel/Pipeline_Toy/README.md

 ```

 If you're anything like me, you'll see that the model did a little better.
 It may have even been faster.

+Let's make more changes...

+**Need to shuffle some DVC add things here, so that the models directory is under DVC control**

+Try running repro evaluate.
+Should say that nothing has changed.
+That's because now we're only changing our model file, which is not under DVC control or part of the pipeline.
+We need to update the pipeline to reflect our refactored structure. `dvc add` the models/ directory, and re-run the `dvc run` commands above, with `-d src/models/` included as a flag.
+We will see the new model's performance - it's even better for me

 * **Checkout to go back to master**
 * **Compare metrics**